 Aimed at smaller kids, rides include a merry-go-round, swan boat rides, a small pirate ship plus their famous panda cars – this place really puts the kitsch into Asakusa.

-2024 admission fees for the amusement park are 1,200 Yen per adult, 600 Yen for children between 5 and 12, plus free admission for children 4 years and younger.
+2025 Asakusa Hanayashiki admission fees for the amusement park are 1,600 Yen per adult, 800 Yen for children between 5 and 12, plus free admission for children 4 years and younger.
+Rides tickets also need to be purchased.

 A ‘roarsome’ family thing to do in Tokyo, Godzilla’s head sits atop Hotel Gracery Shinjuku and the Shinjuku Toho Building, looking out across Tokyo’s sublime cityscape.
 It even roars every hour and breathes smoke.